Friend Functions and Friend Classes in C++

 Conclusion

 In C++, friend functions and friend classes allow you to access private and protected members of a class without breaking encapsulation completely.
-Operator overloading, multiple class interaction, and accessing private data for these friend functions are beneficial for all of them, as they do not need to be members of the class.
+Operator overloading with friend function, multiple class interaction, and methods to access private members in C++ for these friend functions are beneficial for all of them, as they do not need to be members of the class.
 Although friend functions and classes enhance flexibility, they also reduce strict encapsulation, so they should be used with caution.
 Generally, they are strong supporting actors that govern the interactions of classes of objects and tend to a balance between security and utility.

 You can learn more about C++ in the C++ article, and also explore C++ Interview Questions prepared by industry experts.